 Anti-racism defined: “Anti-racism examines the power imbalances between racialized people and non-racialized/white people.
 These imbalances play out in the form of unearned privileges that white people benefit from and racialized people do not (McIntosh, 1988 See our definition of White Privilege/White-Skin Privilege).”

 Get that?
 If you are white, you didn’t earn anything.
 You have or don’t have things based on your skin color.
 Meritocracy doesn’t exist in this world; it doesn’t exist in public education anymore.
 The “trophies for everyone” era put a stop to personal achievement.
 According to the new education model, we all sink or swim based on those around us and our skin color.
 This is where “systemic racism” comes into play.
-“Individuality” and “personal achievement” is now racist.
+“Individuality” and “personal achievement” are now racist.

 “Anti-Racism” training is going on around the country as you read this.
 Whites everywhere are being told they need to “undo” their “whiteness.”
 As reported by Chris Rufo of Seattle’s City Journal, city workers were mandated to attend a training titled “Interrupting Internalized Racial Superiority and Whiteness.”
 During this training, whites were told they had to curb their relationships with other whites, give up their comfort and individualism.
 These were symptoms of “white superiority.”

 FCPS has over 3,000 teachers.
 Did they all receive anti-racist training?
 Will they use it?
 Are our children in danger?
 Do your beliefs mesh with what FCPS wants to teach them?